 - Be over 65 years of age (people under 65 may be entitled to Personal Independence Payment).

-- Have a physical disability, including sight and hearing impairments or a mental disability such as dementia.
+- Have a physical disability, including sight and hearing impairments or mental disability such as dementia.
 Attendance Allowance doesn’t include mobility needs.

 - Need support to care for yourself or need supervision to keep you safe.